Alternative Christmas Dinner

 What Roasts Can You Have on Christmas Day?

-Although turkey remains the most popular lunch for Christmas, it wasn’t always that way, so why not spice up your lunch on December the 25th with something a little different?
-Below are a range of options to delight your guests.
+Although turkey remains the most popular centrepiece for a Christmas dinner, it wasn’t always that way, so why not spice up your lunch on December the 25th with something a little different?
+Below are a range of Christmas dinner alternatives to delight your guests.
 They are all meat or fish, but we also have a range of alternative vegetarian Christmas dinner options..

 It’s the most important meal of the year, so be generous in your estimations when it comes to portion sizes, not forgetting that leftovers are all part of the joy of Christmas.